albertbn/expert-ai-RLHF/README.md

 # expert-ai-RLHF
-Simple voting app to choose between 2 paragraphs of text - one is graph-based prompiting, the other is regular text prompting
+Simple voting app to choose between 2 paragraphs of text - one is graph-based prompting, the other is regular text prompting